Sulari Gentill: Career

 Gentill abandoned her legal career to write books instead of contracts.
 When the mood takes her, she paints, although she maintains that she does so only well enough to know that she should write.

-She grows French black truffles on her farm in the foothills of the Snowy Mountains of NSW, which she shares with her young family and several animals.
+She grows French black truffles on her farm in the foothills of the Snowy Mountains of New South Wales, which she shares with her young family and several animals.